-BSI stands for Body Substance Isolation. this means to wear rubber or latex gloves, eye protection, and a face mask if necessary.
-Diseases can be transmitted via many different routes - however the 2 most common ways to contract a disease or bacteria from an injured patient are skin to fluid contact, and airborne contact.
-Assess the situation and take proper BSI precautions before entering the scene.
+BSI stands for body substance isolation. this means to wear rubber or latex gloves, eye protection, and a face mask if necessary.
+Diseases can be transmitted via many different routes – however the 2 most common ways to contract a disease or bacteria from an injured patient are skin to fluid contact, and airborne contact.
+Assess the situation and take proper BSI (or PPE; personal protective equipment) precautions before entering the scene.

 Send for Emergency Help (Dial 9-1-1)